wrightmat/dnd-eberron/locations/Stormreach.md

 House Tharashk Enclave: inquisitives
 Stormreach Forge: weapons, armor

+##### Circle of Visions
-Circle of Visions: Shattered statues and monoliths are spread throughout Stormreach, their symbolic meaning lost on contemporary viewers.
+Shattered statues and monoliths are spread throughout Stormreach, their symbolic meaning lost on contemporary viewers.
 Among the strangest of the giant ruins are the twelve rings of standing stones scattered about the fringes of Stormreach.
 Their function and operations is unknown, although each radiates an aura of faint illusion magic.
 About once a month, a programmed image appears at night in the center of one of the circles.
 Sometimes the image is a simple one.
 Other times, the images are more disturbing - a menacing quori or a sinister ziggurat deep within the jungle.
 So far, no one has been able to determine the pattern or purpose of the mysterious images.

+##### Molou's Distillery
-Molou's Distillery: A smelly distillery with cracked cisterns and patchwork metal tanks.
+A smelly distillery with cracked cisterns and patchwork metal tanks.
 Molou's makes kuryeva, a potent gin made from the berries of Xen'drik's kuryeva bush.
 Kuryeva is popular both in the coastal cities of southern Khorvaire and with sailors at sea.
 Molou's has a taproom where drinkers can have their kuryeva straight from the tanks.

+#### Cross District
-**Cross District:** South of the Marketplace District and north of the Harbor District, this area contains Dannel’s Pride, Stormhaven, and The Sloths.
+South of the Marketplace District and north of the Harbor District, this area contains Dannel’s Pride, Stormhaven, and The Sloths.

+##### Dannel's Pride
-Dannel's Pride, known locally as Little Cyre, is a ward in the Cross district of Stormreach.
+Known locally as Little Cyre, Dannel's Pride is a ward in the Cross district of Stormreach.
 Inhabited by its refugees, it is a small survivor of the lost nation of Cyre.
 A small ward built around a former trading outpost, Dannel's Pride has become heavily populated with Cyran refugees, leading to overcrowding, poverty, and attendant troubles.
 Maimed veterans of the Last War and hungry children are familiar sights here.
 Though they have little but broken dreams, the people here endeavor to preserve and rebuild Cyre, right here in Stormreach.
 They will hotly defend their efforts.

+#### Respite District
-**Respite District**: Location of the House Jorasco enclave and the Garden of Respite.
+Location of the House Jorasco enclave and the Garden of Respite.

+#### Temple District
-**Temple District**: The district is dominated by the Keep of the Silver Flame, established a little over a century ago as an outpost for the missionaries the church sends into the depths of Xen'drik (a program that, to date, has met with little success).
+The district is dominated by the Keep of the Silver Flame, established a little over a century ago as an outpost for the missionaries the church sends into the depths of Xen'drik (a program that, to date, has met with little success).
 A host of smaller temples, churches, and shrines are scattered across the district and the city.